 the area around them to be sure they're developing properly and there are no problems.

 Two possible problems that can affect teen guys are hernias and — rarely —

 What Are Hernias?

-A hernia is when a
+A hernia is when a part of

-serious problems if the situation isn't quickly corrected.
+problems if the situation isn't quickly corrected.

 A doctor can feel for a hernia by using his or her fingers to examine the area

 around the groin and testicles.
 The doctor may ask you to cough while pressing on